vtphan/probably/README.md

 - The percentage of true positives (with respective to that label/class) with predicted probabilities less than the probability p.
 - The percentage of false positives (with respective to that label/class) with predicted probabilities greater than the probability p.

-For example, a 0.8 prediction by one method can be very different from a 0.8 prediction by another method.
+As 0.8 probability predicted by one method can be very different from the same probability predicted by another method, understanding what this probability means in the context of true and false positives predited by the same method can make it easier to make decisions.

 ## Required Python 3 packages